minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 == Contribution and Vote Changes

-In the second hypothesis, changes from pro to anti environmental votes are predicted to be more positively correlated with anti environmental contribuions, and pro environmental contributions less effective.
-Considering, however, that only 23 representatives changed their votes over the course of the six rollcall votes, with only 31 vote changes in total, no conclusions can be drawn from this LPM model, and in return, no conclusions can be drawn about the propensity of contributions, whether pro or anti environmental in nature, to change the voting behaviour of representatives.
+In the second hypothesis, changes from pro to anti-environmental votes are predicted to be more positively correlated with anti-environmental contribuions, and pro-environmental contributions less effective.
+Considering, however, that only 23 representatives changed their votes over the course of the six roll-call votes, with only 31 vote changes in total, no conclusions can be drawn from this LPM model, and in return, no conclusions can be drawn about the propensity of contributions, whether pro or anti-environmental in nature, to change the voting behaviour of representatives.
 Not only are the estimated models, see Appendix, estimating insignificant coefficients, but the adjusted $R^2$ is very low with 0.23, especially given the value of this metric in the previous models.

-The only conclusion which can be drawn in respect to this hypothesis, is the fact that the effect of contributions was indeed not the same, when comparing pro environmental and anti environmental sources.
+The only conclusion which can be drawn in respect to this hypothesis, is the fact that the effect of contributions was indeed not the same, when comparing pro-environmental and anti-environmental sources.
 The differences in pro-environmental and anti-environmental contributions is very large, see
 @contrib-data, in the first place.
-Moreover, the environmental contributions prove to be targeted torwards democratic representatives, possibly due to the fact that the pro-environmental funds are limited in the first place, and thus the contributions should be more effective, rather than the anti-environmental contributions, which are more widely distributed, less differentiated and
+Moreover, the environmental contributions prove to be targeted torwards Democratic representatives, possibly due to the fact that the pro-environmental funds are limited in the first place, and thus the contributions should be more effective, rather than the anti-environmental contributions, which are more widely distributed, less differentiated and